polyphony-chat/docs/docs/Protocol Specifications/core.md

     }
     ```

-As such, the field `d` in a heartbeat ack is optional (`?`) and, if present, contains an array of
+As such, the field `d` in a heartbeat ack may be empty, but never not present.
+The `d` field contains
-other gateway events.
+an array of other gateway events.
 Heartbeat ACK payloads must not be present in this array, making recursion
 impossible.

 #### 3.2.4 Establishing a connection